arqamx/etch-a-sketch-app/README.md

 ## Requirements

-- Theree buttons for Pen, Eraser & clear.
+- Three buttons for Pen, Eraser & clear.
 - Input (type: 'range') to increase & decrease the size of boxes.
 - A board where users can play & draw.